cytoscape/cytoscape.js-blog/_drafts/2016-06-22-social-network.md

 This one Promise, when successfully fulfilled, will have its valued passed to whatever function is specified in `getTwitterPromise(username).then(myFunction)`.
 The value is already known, since we specified it as the `{ user: then[0], followers: then[1] }` object.

-Confused yet?
-Hopefully this will make more sense when you see it in action back in the `submitButton` function.
+If you're confused, I hope this will make more sense when you see it in action back in the `submitButton` function.

 ## addToGraph(targetUser, followers, level)

-Recall that `targetUser` is a user object and followers is an array that user's followers.
+Recall that `targetUser` is a user object and `followers` is an array that user's followers.
+Both are in formats provided by Twitter's API rather than the format expected by Cytoscape.js.
 Because of this, we'll need to convert from the object received from Twitter (or, for the purposes of this tutorial, the object created from cached data) to an object conforming to the [Cytoscape.js specification](http://js.cytoscape.org/#notation/elements-json).
 Before we can add the user (either `targetUser` or one of `followers`), it's necessary to check whether the element already exists—this could happen if Person C follows Person A and Person B; in this case, Person C may be added while adding Person A's followers and would not need to be added again for Person B.
 Cytoscape.js provides [`empty()`](http://js.cytoscape.org/#eles.empty) which, when combined with [`getElementById()`](http://js.cytoscape.org/#cy.getElementById), will efficiently check whether an element already exists.